 2) Ideal for patients with cardiac pacemaker.
 Electric current usage during TUR‘P’ causes disturbances or malfunctioning of the pacemaker where as no such things happen during HoLEP.

-3) As it is a blood less surgery, bacteria / toxins form the bladder and prostatic fossa doesn’t enter the blood stream, thus reducing the chance of septicemia significantly.
+3) As it is a blood less surgery, bacteria / toxins form the bladder and prostatic fossa less likely to enter the blood stream, thus reducing the chance of septicemia significantly.
 Whereas during TUR‘P’, because of bleeding & opening up of blood vessels, toxins enter the blood stream quite frequently thereby chance of septicemia is high.
 Thereby HoLEP is ideal for diabetic or immuno compromised patients.

 4) Due to blood less / painless technique older people tolerate the procedure much better compared to TUR‘P’.
 Institute of urology has quite a few patients above 90 years of aged treated successfully using laser machine.